It’s all about a healthy living environment! A grant for $2,500 helped Envision buy and install two electric power lifts. Huge thank you to the

 Details

-The nonprofit’s capitol project must be in Weld County and serve the Weld County community.
+The nonprofit’s capital project must be in Weld County and serve the Weld County community.
 It should also be financially healthy with the ability to maintain the project after completion.

 If awarded, the grant will not exceed a one year payment schedule and won’t be released until building permits are approved for construction or renovation projects.